maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

     ## 2 TRUE        64  2432  2.63

 The next step is to visualize this result.
-Here you use the “ggplot2”-package to create a column chart:
+Here you use the "ggplot2" package to create a column chart:

 In contrast to the earlier visualisations which showed tweets over time we now use the `geom_col-functions` in order to create columns.
 When you start working in ggplot the pipe(`%>%`) is replaced by a `+`.